 Moreover, there are other one-click root apps readily available with a higher success rate and better compatibility with Android devices, and those apps are Framaroot and KingRoot.

-It is quite interesting to know how Kingo Root apk performs the rooting task at the back-end after the user clicks the root button.
+It is quite interesting to know how Kingo Root apk performs the rooting task at the back end after the user clicks the root button.

-Android Root process
+Android OS Root process

 1. Read